sophiavf/Project-Library/README.md

 [![Product Name Screen Shot][product-screenshot]](ttps://sophiavf.github.io/Project-Sign-Up-Form/)

-A simple website created for the [Library Project](https://www.theodinproject.com/lessons/node-path-javascript-library) on [The Odin Project](https://www.theodinproject.com/).
+A simple website created for the [Library Project](https://www.theodinproject.com/lessons/node-path-javascript-library) on [The Odin Project](https://www.theodinproject.com/) to add / remove books.

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->